Adaminius/wheel_of_creation_tools/README.md

 https://wheelofcreation.net

-I am developing a supplement for 5th Edition Dungeons and Dragons, *the Wheel of Creation*.
+I am developing a supplement for 5th Edition Dungeons & Dragons, *the Wheel of Creation*.
 This project provides is intended to provide tools with a web interface to make the lives of gamemasters running my supplement easier.